 Walking past this building at 13 Philpot Lane, EC3, one would never notice the two small mice built into the facia, fighting over a piece of cheese.
 The fable goes that, when the building was being constructed many years ago, an argument broke out when a workman accused another of eating some of his lunch.
 During the ensuing argument, one of the men tragically fell to his death.
 It was later found that in fact mice were the culprits and these two stone rodents nibbling on their cheese were added to the building as a discreet testament to the incident.

 Where?
 13 Philpot Lane, EC3.
-Find it on a Google map.
+Find the address on Google Maps.

 The Harold Samuel collection, comprising 84 17th-century Dutch and Flemish paintings, has been described as the finest private collection of such works to be formed in Britain over the past century.
 It includes paintings by such masters as Frans Hals, Nicolaes Maes and Jacob van Ruisdael, acquired by Lord Samuel for his personal pleasure and to hang in his home at Wych Cross.
 The collection was bequeathed to the City of London in 1987 to be hung permanently in the Lord Mayor's residence, Mansion House.

-Tours of Mansion House take place every Tuesday at 2pm (£6 adults, £4 concs) run by the City of London Tourist Guides.
-Find it on a Google map.
+Tours of Mansion House take place every Tuesday at 2pm (£6 adults, £4 concs) run by the City of London Guides.
+Find Mansion House on Google Maps.

 In The Uncommercial Traveller, Charles Dickens nicknames the churchyard of St Olave Saint Ghastly Grim: “It is a small churchyard, with a ferocious strong spiked iron gate, like a jail.
 This gate is ornamented with skulls and cross-bones, larger than life, wrought in stone; but it likewise came into the mind of Saint Ghastly Grim, that to stick iron spikes a-top of the stone skulls, as though they were impaled, would be a pleasant device.
 Therefore the skulls grin aloft horribly, thrust through and through with iron spears.”
 The stone skulls are still there, grinning down on passers-by and sending a shiver down the spines of those unfortunate souls who – walking this quiet City street at night – chance upon them for the first time.

 Where?
 St Olave, Hart Street EC3R 7NB.
-Find it on a Google map.
+Find St Olave on Google Maps.

 The magnificent tiered spire of St Bride’s church on Bride Lane is thought to be the inspiration behind the modern-day wedding cake.
 The story goes that in the early part of the 19th century, a pastry chef from Fleet Street – one Mr Rich – copied Wren’s unusual design when creating a cake for his daughter’s wedding.
 The fact that it is the church of St Bride is mere coincidence, it being named after St Bride of Kildare – a sixth-century saint.

 Where?
 St Bride's, Fleet Street EC4Y 8AU.
-Find it on a Google map.
+Find St Bride's on Google Maps.

 “Oranges and lemons...” begins the well-known English nursery rhyme.
 But did you know that the bells of all of the six churches it features are in, or close to, the City?
 They are popularly believed to be bells of St Clements, St Martins, Old Bailey, Shoreditch, Stepney and St Mary-le-Bow, which is famous for many reasons.
 In 1392, Richard (Dick) Whittington heard them call him back to London to become Lord Mayor; to be born within the sound of them was the sign of a true Londoner or Cockney; and, during the Second World War, the BBC's World Service broadcast a recording of them as a symbol of hope to the free people of Europe.